PierreOrhan/bioNN/source/index.rst

 This project aims at demonstrating that neural network can be used to find and optimize interesting reaction networks.
 The project is mainly based on the simulOfBioNN package, on which an introduction can be found in getting started.
-As for now the project only supports mass-action solve on the CPU, but will be quickly interfaced with a solve on the GPU.
+As for now the project supports mass-action odinary equations solver on the CPU, and on the GPU.
+Coupled with these integrations, we use Tensorflow find interesting network architecture which we then test with a reaction network.
-The paretoPlot package provide an easy way to obtain very fast pareto plot of the performance of a given architecture.
+The paretoPlot package provide an easy way to obtain very fast pareto plots of the performance of a given architecture.

 .. toctree::
    :maxdepth: 2